saroltah/find-salad-recipes/README.md

  - Being able to see more options, and choose the one they like
  - Adding more ingredients to restrict the circle
  - Having the option to add your recipe
  - Maybe clean up data, because it contains some fruit and herbs also.
 For me, they all go into the same category - plants.
-But adding your favorite edible plant sounds silly.
+But adding your favorite edible plant does not sound nice.

  </br>